Find Affordable College Courses

 6 Yearly Graduations

 The 15th most popular school in the country for visual arts majors who are seeking their master's degree is The College at Brockport.
 Each year, around 7,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in visual arts from SUNY Brockport.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+During the most recent year for which we have data, 6 people received their master's degree in visual arts from SUNY Brockport.
+Data shows that SUNY Brockport graduates that hold this degree go on to make a median salary of $62,652.

 #15